-The theme of the campaign and the video, revolves around the small moments of joy around preparing and participating in the holidays.
+The theme of the campaign and the video revolves around the small moments of joy around preparing and participating in the holidays.
 The theme is both relatable and heart-felt.

-Of course Louis Vuitton managed to make make it a branded experience through an upbeat, stunning videography and a luxury feel.
+Of course, Louis Vuitton managed to make make it a branded experience through an upbeat, stunning videography and a luxury feel.

-Boosting images of travelling (with LV-branded luggage – of course), opening the door to loved ones, sending holiday letters, etc. The LV Instagram account featured clips from the video, which garnered between 201K and 700K views each.
+Boosting images of traveling (with LV-branded luggage – of course), opening the door to loved ones, sending holiday letters, etc. The LV Instagram account featured clips from the video, which garnered between 201K and 700K views each.